Academic Advising and Support Services

 IT maintains computer labs at the Pauline M. Walter Academic Technology Center located in McFarlin Library.
 These labs are open 24 hours a day while classes are in session.
 The labs support high speed printers and an extensive array of software to facilitate teaching, learning, and research.
 The University of Tulsa also maintains numerous specialized teaching labs located across the campus.

-For admitted and enrolled students, information technology help may be obtained by visiting the IT webpage.
-The page contains helpful information on user account setup and reset.
+For admitted and enrolled students, information technology help may be obtained by visitng the IT webpage.
+The page contains helpful information The page contains helpful information on user account setup and reset.
 Select “Portal Login” under helpful links at the right-hand side of the page to login to Portal.
 Once logged in to Portal, select “Offices” then “Information Technology” to find additonal “how to” documents and resources.
-Personal assistance may be obtained by emailing firstname.lastname@example.org.
+Personal assistance may be obtained by emailing email@example.com.
 IT service is available Monday through Friday 8 a.m. to 5 p.m.

 The University School at The University of Tulsa was established to offer the city of Tulsa and the state of Oklahoma leadership and service in the field of gifted education.
 The mission of the school is to serve as a national model of excellence in pre-college education for students with high academic potential.
 A by-product of this service and leadership has been local, national, and international recognition for The University of Tulsa.
 Paralleling the goals of The University of Tulsa to provide excellence in education for academically able adults, the University School serves as a model of excellence in education for academically able children.
 In 2014, the University School was designated a Confucius Classroom for its exemplary Chinese language program.